bitboxer/bitboxer.de/_posts/2014-06-21-hackathons-done-wrong.md

 And to the sleeping paragraph: I totally understand that not everyone wants to sleep.
 But at least give people the possibility to sleep in a quiet room.
-Don't pear pressure people into not sleeping.
+Don't peer pressure people into not sleeping.